iterorganization/imas-python/docs/source/multi-dd.rst

   Dictionary version of the DBEntry (3.42.0).
 This is not supported when using the UDA backend.

-There are three possible workarounds.
-The first two require passing an additional option in the IMAS UDA URI: please see the `imas-core documentation
+There are two possible workarounds.
+The first one requires passing an additional option in the IMAS UDA URI: please see the `imas-core documentation
 <https://imas-core.readthedocs.io/en/stable/user_guide/backends_guide.html#query-keys-specific-for-the-uda-backend>`__
-for more details on these URI options.
+for more details on URI options.

 1. Use UDA fetch to bypass the cache problem.
 You can do this by appending ``&fetch=1`` to the URI when you create the :py:class:`~imas.db_entry.DBEntry`.

    Note that this will download the entire IDS files from the remote server, this may not be desired if you only want to read a single time slice.
-2. Disable the UDA cache.
-You can do this by appending ``&cache_mode=none`` to the URI when you create the :py:class:`~imas.db_entry.DBEntry`.

-   Note that this may make the ``get()`` (a lot) slower, since a separate request needs to be sent to the remote UDA server for every data variable.
-However, this may still be the best performing option if you are only interested in a subset of all the data in an IDS (and use :ref:`lazy loading`).
-3. Explicitly provide the data dictionary version when you create the :py:class:`~imas.db_entry.DBEntry`, setting it to match the Data Dictionary version of the data you want to load.
+2. Explicitly provide the data dictionary version when you create the :py:class:`~imas.db_entry.DBEntry`, setting it to match the Data Dictionary version of the data you want to load.
 To obtain the version of the data on the remote server from the field `ids_properties.put_version.data_dictionary` via a _lazy_ ``get()``